BriantOliveira/Personal-Notebook/cs3-week1.md

   * enqueue = insertLast, dequeue = removeFirst
 * Stack: Singly-linked list without tail reference will do.
   * push = insertLast, dequeue = removeLast

+---

+#### Hash Table

+Maps keys --&gt; object

+dict\(\) creates a hash table

+Used because of strong average case performance

+**Hash functions**

+Converts a variable-size input to a fixed-size output.

+Same input --&gt; Same output

+Input can be anything - String, pointer, custom class.

+**Collisions **

+It is impossible to map all possible input to a fixed output space without some inputs generating the same output.
+Differing input generating the same output is a collision.

+**Chaining **

+* Each bucket contains a linked list.
+* On collision - add to end of the linked list.
+* To retrieve - find bucket, find in linked list.

+**Linear Probing **

+* Each bucket contains one object
+* On collision - go to next open bucket, add object there.
+* To retrieve - find bucket, if that's not object, iterate buckets until you find it.

+**Load Factor **

+LF = entries / buckets

+**String Hashing **

+* String are list of chars
+* Chars have numerical values
+* Add up the chars - there's your hash!